 NET members must register for NLSC as an NET member through the appropriate conference registration system.
 NET members must clock in and out each day.
 Additionally, NET members must be available to assist at their state-level conferences as needed.

 Failure to attend the national championships will be cause for removal from NET status.

 Conference Management Committees

-Please note: the conference is always the last full week in June.
+Please note: The National Leadership and Skills Conference (NLSC) is always the last full week in June.

 Responsibilities of the NET member will include the following:

-- Following the NLSC, submit a list of 3–5 criteria that would assist teachers in better preparing student-contestants for the competition.
+- Following the NLSC, submit a list of three to five criteria that would assist teachers in better preparing student contestants for the competition.
 Submissions will come from NET contest chairs.
 They will be forwarded to the director of the SkillsUSA Championships for posting on the national website.

-- Assist in identifying other organizations and potential sources of materials and equipment that can support the contest or committee if needed.
+- Assist in identifying other organizations and potential sources of materials and equipment that can support the contest or committee.

 - Provide assistance as needed in setting up and tearing down the contest area under direct supervision of the technical committee for the contest.

 - Explore ways to make the contest more effective at local and state levels by securing industry’s help.